 After having an epidural

-Following epidural anaesthesia, you will probably be advised to rest in a lying or a sitting position until the feeling in your legs returns.
+Following epidural anaesthesia, it is likely you will be advised to rest in a lying or a sitting position until the feeling in your legs returns.

-It usually takes a couple of hours for the feeling to return your legs.
-As the feeling returns, you may experience a slight tingling sensation on your skin as the anaesthetic starts to wear off.
-You may need some help getting out of bed.
+It usually takes a couple of hours for the feeling to return to your legs and you may experience a slight tingling sensation on your skin as the anaesthetic starts to wear off.
+You may need help getting out of bed.

 If you start to feel any pain, you should tell the doctor or nurse who is treating you.
 They will be able to give you medication to help control it.